opendocsg/slw-judgments-backfill/2012_SGHC_52/report.md

 11     This complaint continued to feature in Suit 351, in which Mr Aurol was a key witness.
 This complaint also formed the basis for the removal of Mr Aurol from the board of directors of PPLS on 8 June 2010.
 Relations between SCM and Mr Aurol have thus been acrimonious for some time leading up to this application for committal.

 12     OS 590 concerned the powers of the SCM-nominated directors of PPLS to pass resolutions which included, _inter alia_ , the appointment of solicitors to investigate SCM’s complaints against Mr Aurol, without quorum from the PPLH-nominated directors.
-Woo Bih Li J refused to validate this resolution, finding no elaboration on the likely damage to PPLS, and no evidence to suggest that the disclosure was damaging to PPLS: see _Tang Kin Fei and others v Chang Benety and others_ [2011] 1 SLR 586.
+Woo Bih Li J refused to validate this resolution, finding no elaboration on the likely damage to PPLS, and no evidence to suggest that the disclosure was damaging to PPLS: see _Tang Kin Fei and others v Chang Benety and others_ <span class="citation">[2011] 1 SLR 586</span>.
 He further found, at [45] of his judgment, that the resolutions could have been made “for the collateral purpose of trying to find fault with certain persons at the instigation of a shareholder who was unhappy with Yangzijiang’s intended purchase”.
 Because it could not be said that the resolutions were passed in the interests of PPLS, the resolutions were invalid.

 13     The defendants in Suit 351 ( _ie_ , PPLH and E-Interface) then took out Summons No 4837 of 2010 on 14 October 2010 for an injunction to restrain the board of PPLS from conducting business at these inquorate board meetings.

-14     Woo J’s refusal in OS 590 to validate the resolution was upheld on appeal in CA 148: see _Chang Benety and others v Tang Kin Fei and others_ [2012] 1 SLR 274.
+14     Woo J’s refusal in OS 590 to validate the resolution was upheld on appeal in CA 148: see _Chang Benety and others v Tang Kin Fei and others_ <span class="citation">[2012] 1 SLR 274</span>.
 The Court of Appeal referred to this particular resolution as evidence of SCM’s intention to make use of the inquorate meetings to obtain a tactical advantage over PPLH.
 This tactical advantage was _prima facie_ a substantial injustice, and resolutions passed with this in mind could not be validated.

 15     The confidential documents which were sought to be protected arose out of these two suits